Microsoft Security Essentials MsMpEng.exe using high CPU Time

-I went ahead and added these to MSSE exclusions:
+I went ahead and added the directories below to MSSE exclusions:

 C:\ProgramData\Microsoft\Microsoft Antimalware